Author:

 There are several threats to the weaving of band-patterned blankets in Latvia.

-1. Lack of weaving masters.
+1. Lack of weaving masters:

-There is a noticeable aging among weaving masters, with few young people interested in acquiring these skills.
-Globalization, digitalization, and commercialization have shifted societal values, lifestyles, and priorities.
+There is a noticeable aging demographic among weaving masters, with few young people interested in acquiring these skills.
+Globalisation, digitalisation, and commercialisation have shifted societal values, lifestyles, and priorities.
+As a result, to secure a stable income with a greater profit potential, young people tend to choose more lucrative professions.
+Furthermore, there are now numerous alternatives for leisure activities, leading to a decline in the number of enthusiasts for folk arts.

 2. High product cost:

-• expensive looms with 8-shaft setups and equipment necessary for the weaving process;
+• expensive looms with 8-shaft setups and equipment necessary for the weaving process

-• expensive material – cotton threads for warp and dyed wool yarn in various colours for the fabric is required (the cost of materials for one band-patterned blanket can range from 50 to 100 EUR).
+• expensive materials – cotton threads for warp and dyed wool yarn in various colours for the fabric is required (the cost of materials for one band-patterned blanket can range from €50 to €100)

-3. Low market demand.
+3. Low market demand:

-This can be attributed to the current consumer culture in society, where buyers opt for cheaper, frequently replaceable, mass-produced goods, which, in turn, leads to lower demand and decreases sales in the handicrafts market.
+This can be attributed to the current consumer culture in society, where buyers opt for cheaper, frequently replaced, mass-produced goods, which, in turn, leads to lower demand and decreases sales in the handicrafts market.
+By increasing the supply of band-patterned blankets and promoting them as a heritage value characteristic of the Sigulda region and Vidzeme, it is hoped to be able to improve the recognition of these blankets and thereby increase demand.

 Applicant